Beaver Towers: The Witch's Revenge

 Beaver Towers: The Witch's Revenge is a children's fantasy novel by British author Nigel Hinton which was first published in 1981.
 It is the second installment in the Beaver Towers series, coming between Beaver Towers and Beaver Towers: The Dangerous Journey.
 It follows the story of Philip who was summoned to Beaver Towers when Oyin the Witch went after him.
+In 1994 an audiobook was released by Chivers Children's Audio Books.

 Concept

 The author decided to write a sequel to Beaver Towers after receiving letters about it and decided to have Philip in danger from Oyin back in his normal everyday life.